saaaa25/RPA-JCOMP/README.md

-# Streamlining Multi-Speciality Hospital Processes With Robotic Automation
+# Streamlining Multi-Speciality Hospital Processes With Robotic Process Automation
 This repository contains the code for automating hospital processes using Robotic Process Automation (RPA) with UiPath and a website for managing hospital activities.

 ## UiPath XAML Files